kaorahi/lizgoban/README.md

 * max_cached_engines: Maximum number of simultaneous engine processes.
 You can set this as 5 for quicker switch of 5 different engines / weights, for example, if your machine has enough spec.
 * preset: You can switch the given settings by [Preset] menu in LizGoban.
 The first one is used as default.
   * label: Item name shown in [Preset] menu.
-  * accelerator: Shortcut key like "Shift+F3", "CmdOrCtrl+F4", "Alt+F5", etc. It can be omitted as the above "LZ vs. KATA".
+  * accelerator: Shortcut key like "Shift+F3", "CmdOrCtrl+F4", "Alt+F5", etc. It can be omitted as the above "LZ" item.
   * engine: Engine command. (*1)
   * engine_for_white: Alternative engine is used for white if this is set. (*1)
   * label_for_white: Additional item name when engine_for_white is given.